 One of the main characteristics of the Great Chiriquí is that the uniqueness of the stone sculpture.

-In this region, a series of unique objects in the American continent have been discovered, such as spheres, cylinders or barrels, and the double anthropomorphic sculptures of Barrels.
+In this region, a series of unique objects in the American continent were discovered, such as spheres, cylinders or barrels, and the double anthropomorphic sculptures of Barrels.

 The Quepoas, also called Quepos, were an Amerindian ethnic group from Costa Rica.